 Practicing Under the IDEA in Schools: When You Have to Say Yes and How to Effectively Say No

 The Individuals with Disabilities Act (IDEA) and related regulations serve more than 6.5 million children in our nation’s public schools.
 They preserve a free, appropriate public education to children with disabilities.
 The IDEA in combination with Section 504 of the Rehabilitation Act entitles children with disabilities to education programs, services, and accommodations, enveloping an even larger population of children.
 Thus, these laws regulate and guide the evaluation, recommendation, and treatments of the pediatric healthcare practitioner within the public-school setting.
 However, with additional laws such as the Every Student Succeeds Act (ESSA) and the recent Supreme Court of the United States ruling, interpretation and serving children with special healthcare needs continue to grow in complexity.

 This 90-minute webinar provides a synopsis of the IDEA, Section 504 of the Rehabilitation Act, and related legislation and rulings.
 Additionally, it provides guidelines to healthcare practitioners who must say yes to services and requests, as well as when they are able to say no. Finally, it provides tools for healthcare practitioners to effectively communicate and advocate for appropriate recommendations based on evaluation and clinical judgment while remaining compliant with regulating law.
-This course is also available in an OT webinar package.
+This course is included with the School-Based OT: The Basics Webinar Package.

 - Identify the basic principles of the laws, regulations, and guidelines involved in treatment for children within the school setting.